 - Qualified cash flow hedges, provided they are effective.

 Assets and liabilities from foreign operations, including the goodwill and fair value adjustments that result from the acquisition, are translated into euros at the closing rate on the reporting date.
 Income and expenses from foreign operations are translated at the average rate for the year.

-Foreign exchange differences are reported in other comprehensive income and recognised in the foreign currency translation reserve in equity if the foreign exchange difference is not attributable to non-controlling interests.
+Currency translation differences are reported in other comprehensive income and recognised in the foreign currency translation as a part of the retained earnings in equity if the foreign exchange difference is not attributable to non-controlling interests.

 Major exchange rates

 EUR closing rates